Zekronz/C-Vector/README.md

 vec_delete(v, 0, 4); // Removes n elements from the vector at the specified index. vec_clear(v); // Clears the entire vector and sets its length to 0.

-// The vector will reallocate it's capacity if necessary.
+// The vector will reallocate its capacity if necessary.
 ```

 Resizing vectors: